MicrosoftDocs/memdocs/memdocs/intune/protect/windows-10-feature-updates.md

   > [!NOTE]
   > **Unsupported versions and editions**:
-  > *Windows 10/11 Enterprise LTSC*: Windows Update for Business does not support the *Long Term Service Channel* release.
+  > *Windows 10/11 Enterprise LTSC*: Windows Update client policies does not support the *Long Term Service Channel* release.
 Plan to use alternative patching methods, like WSUS or Configuration Manager.

 ### Limitations for Workplace Joined devices

-Intune policies for *Feature updates for Windows 10 and later* require the use of Windows Update for Business and [Windows Autopatch](/windows/deployment/update/deployment-service-overview#capabilities-of-the-windows-update-for-business-deployment-service).
-Where Windows Update for Business supports WPJ devices, Windows Update for Business ds provides more capabilities that aren't supported for WPJ devices.
+Intune policies for *Feature updates for Windows 10 and later* require the use of Windows Update client policies and [Windows Autopatch](/windows/deployment/update/deployment-service-overview#capabilities-of-the-windows-update-for-business-deployment-service).
+Where Windows Update client policies supports WPJ devices, Windows Autopatch provides more capabilities that aren't supported for WPJ devices.

 For more information about WPJ limitations for Intune Windows Update policies, see [Policy limitations for Workplace Joined devices](windows-update-for-business-configure.md) in *Manage Windows 10 and Windows 11 software updates in Intune*.